 Professor Julia Black CBE FBA is Strategic Director for Innovation at the London School of Economics and Political Science.
 She was previously the Pro Director for Research (2014-2019) and from 2016-17 also served as LSE’s Interim Director.
 She is currently leading on the implementation of the LSE’s 2030 Strategy, on LSE’s entrepreneurship and commercialisation activities, and led the development of the LSE’s PhD Academy and the School of Public Policy.

 Julia is also a Professor in the LSE’s Law Department and a Fellow of the British Academy.
 Her primary research interest is in regulation with a specialisation in financial services regulation and in the regulation of risk.
-She has published widely on issues relating to regulation and advised a range of governmental and consumer bodies in the UK and overseas on issues of institutional design and regulatory policy.
+Her research focuses on the dynamics and legitimacy of regulatory regimes, including transnational and other non-state systems.
+She has published widely and advised a range of governmental and consumer bodies in the UK and overseas on issues of institutional design and regulatory policy.
 She is a research associate of LSE's Centre for the Analysis of Risk and Regulation (CARR).

 To get in touch with Julia, please contact her Executive Assistant, Leda Cosentino, on email@example.com or 0207 955 7100.